 In May, the U.S. Supreme Court decided to hear this landmark case challenging World Bank group immunity.
 This will be the first time the Supreme Court will address the scope of international organizations’ immunity.
 The case will be briefed in the summer of 2018 and argued in the fall, with a decision expected no later than June of 2019.

 The Jam case presents two important questions concerning the scope of international organizations’ immunity from suit.
 The first is the immunity from suit provided by U.S. law.
 The International Organizations Immunities Act (IOIA) provides that organizations like the IFC have only the “same immunity from suit. . . as is enjoyed” by foreign states.
 Several D.C.
 Circuit cases have held, however, that this means that organizations are entitled to absolute immunity, because immunity was absolute when the IOIA was enacted in 1945.
 Foreign governments now are entitled only to “restrictive” immunity under the Foreign Sovereign Immunities Act (FSIA), which contains a number of specific exceptions to immunity, including cases arising out of a foreign governments “commercial activities.”
-But the same immunity rules have not been applied to international organizations, and ERI is seeking to change that rule.
+But the same immunity rules had not been applied to international organizations, and ERI sought to change that rule.

 The other issue is the scope of the IFC’s waiver of immunity from suit.
 IFC’s charter document – its Articles of Agreement – contains a provision broadly waiving immunity from suit and reserving immunity only from suits brought by member nations.
 But the D.C.
 Circuit has interpreted this to mean that immunity should only be waived where – in the court’s opinion – waiver would result in a “corresponding benefit” to the organization, such that the lawsuit “would further the organization’s goals.”
 ERI has argued that this lawsuit would further the IFC’s goals because the IFC needs communities’ trust, but also that the waiver should be interpreted broadly, in line with an earlier D.C.
 Circuit case that interpreted the IFC’s waiver literally.